 Prostate cancer is the fourth most common cancer worldwide.
-It can affect the entire prostate or just a small portion of it, and the severity of the disease is based on a combination of the scores from the screening tests (PSA, rectal examination, and biopsy).
+It can affect the entire prostate or just a small portion of it, and the severity of the disease is based on a combination of the scores from the screening tests.
 If diagnosed early, prostate cancer is very treatable.
 In the US, prostate cancer is the most common type of cancer in men, with 190,000 new cases and 28,600 deaths reported each year.
-It is the second leading cause of cancer death in American men, behind lung cancer.

 With aging, the prostate may enlarge for unknown reasons, resulting in a condition called benign prostatic hyperplasia (BPH).
-It is the most common disorder of the prostate gland and is particularly common among older men.
-According to the National Institutes of Health, BPH affects approximately 50 percent of men between the ages of 51 and 60, and up to 90 percent of men older than 80 years in the United States.
-BPH is not cancerous, but it can cause many different urinary problems, such as frequent urge to urinate, difficulty urinating or getting up at night to urinate.
-Although the prostate continues to grow with age, the exact cause of BPH is not known.
+It is the most common disorder of the prostate gland and is common among older men.
+BPH affects approximately 50 percent of men between the ages of 51 and 60, and up to 90 percent of men older than 80 years in the US.
+BPH can cause urinary problems, such as frequent urge to urinate, difficulty urinating or getting up at night to urinate.

 The potential benefits of focused ultrasound for the treatment of prostate cancer include:

 - It is a non-invasive, low-morbidity treatment with a short recovery time and a quick return to work and the activities of normal life (usually the next day).

 - A single therapy session is usually all that is required.